paragonie/paseto/docs/Rationale-V3-V4.md

 must comply with NIST guidance on cryptography algorithms, we've relaxed this requirement.

+Additionally, deterministic k-values make signers more susceptible to fault attacks than randomized signatures.
+If you're implementing PASETO signing in embedded devices, or environments where fault injection may be a practical risk, there are two things you can do:

+1. Don't use deterministic signatures because of your specific threat model.
+2. Hedged signatures: Inject additional randomness into the RFC 6979 step.
+   This randomness doesn't need to be signed.

 #### Questions For Security Auditors

 Due to the risks inherent to ECDSA, security assessors should take care to